• Home

 Arthritis can be managed with a combination of clinical therapy, healthy lifestyle choices, and weight management.
 For those with the condition, how does the Department of Veterans Affairs rate arthritis?

 An important thing to note along these lines is the VA’s stance on arthritis as a condition.
-According to the VA official site, “Although the word arthritis actually means joint inflammation, the term is used to describe more than 100 rheumatic diseases and conditions that affect joints, the tissues that surround the joint and other connective tissue.”
+According to the VA official site, “Although arthritis actually means joint inflammation, the term is used to describe more than 100 rheumatic diseases and conditions that affect joints, the tissues surrounding the joint, and other connective tissue.”

 VA Arthritis Ratings